In this article, we will show you how you can open the door or the trunk on a Ford with a dead battery.

-- Why is my check engine light came on after oil change?
+Why is my check engine light came on after the oil change?

 - It may be just bad timing.
 An oil change is not going to trigger the CEL.
-Unless MAYBE a sensor got accidentally unplugged, disconnected or damaged during the oil change.
-Take your car back to the auto repair shop that changed your oil and have them diagnose the problem.
+Unless a sensor accidentally unplugged, disconnected, or damaged during the oil change, take your car back to the auto repair shop that changed your oil and have them diagnose the problem.

 - No, the CEL should not turn on after routine maintenance.
-If you modified your engine, transmission, exhaust, intake, fuel system or other systems it can affect engine and emission control system, causing a check engine or service engine soon light to come on.
+If you modified your engine, transmission, exhaust, intake, fuel system, or other systems, it could affect the engine and emission control system, causing a check engine or service engine soon light to come on.
 CEL should not come on if you changed tires or tire size.